AtriAhmed/raymond/readme.md

 ## Development

+1. Navigate to the `server` folder for backend or `client` folder for frontend.

-1. Build the development image with Docker Compose:
+2. Build the development image with Docker Compose:

    ```bash
    docker-compose -f docker-compose.dev.yml build
    ```

-2. Start the development container:
+3. Start the development container:

    ```bash
    docker-compose -f docker-compose.dev.yml up
    ```

-3. Start the development container with automatic build:
+   Alternatively, you can combine the above two steps into one:

    ```bash
    docker-compose -f docker-compose.dev.yml up --build
    ```

 ## Production

+1. Navigate to the `server` folder for backend or `client` folder for frontend.

-1. Build the production image with Docker Compose:
+2. Build the production image with Docker Compose:

    ```bash
    docker-compose -f docker-compose.prod.yml build
    ```

-2. Start the production container:
+3. Start the production container:

    ```bash
    docker-compose -f docker-compose.prod.yml up -d
    ```

-3. Start the production container with automatic build:
+   Alternatively, you can combine the above two steps into one:

    ```bash
    docker-compose -f docker-compose.prod.yml up --build -d
    ```

 ## Notes

 - The backend and frontend are in the same repository.
-These instructions apply to the backend only.
+These instructions apply to both backend and frontend.
 - Adjust `.env` files as needed for your environment.